JohnAWS777/SalesETL/README.md

 ### Building the Data Warehouse (Data Engineering)

 #### Objective
-Develop a modern data warehouse using Microsoft Fabric to consolidate logistics data, enabling analytical reporting and informed decision-making.
+Develop a modern dimensional model using Microsoft Fabric to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
-- **Data Sources**: Import data from a hotel company provided as CSV file.
+- **Data Sources**: Import data from Adventureworks provided as an Azure SQL Database.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Transformation**: Build a dimensional model using the file from the Silver layer.
+- **Transformation**: Build a dimensional model using the tables from the Silver layer.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Historization of data is required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---